fyne-io/fyne/README-mobile.md

 # Pre-requisites

-Install gomobile (the go compiler for mobile apps)

-`go get golang.org/x/mobile/cmd/gomobile`

-Also ensure that your fyne install is the latest development version (both library and "fyne" command line tool).
+Please ensure that your fyne install is the latest development version (both library and "fyne" command line tool).

 ## Android